Student Handbook 2025-2026

 MATHEMATICS

-Mary Minucci, Assistant Principal
+Sarah Tazghini, Assistant Principal

 The Mathematics department at Fort Hamilton High School offers a variety of courses to accommodate the needs of students at all academic levels – from classes designed to support incoming students with Algebra skills to Advanced Placement courses.
 Students at Fort Hamilton High School are prepared to meet the New York State Next Generation Learning Standards in Mathematics.